5 things to do in your vegetable garden in preparation for Spring

 If you have been growing vegetables for a few years it is now time to add something new to your garden.
 Try growing a new plant, or a new variety of a favourite plant each season.
 This allows you to check if you are growing the most suitable variety of plant, one your family enjoys, is productive and is easy to grow.
 Plant your favourites of seasons past + 1 new thing.

 If it is your first season of beginning to grow your own fresh food at home this Spring my book Grow Just One Thing will help you get started.
 My objective is to have more Australian families growing fresh food at home and experiencing the benefits this brings.

 Enjoy your Spring planning.
-Don’t forget to get a copy of the Seasonal Planting Guide for successful garden harvests.
+Don’t forget to get your free copy of the Seasonal Planting Guide for successful garden harvests.